wayne-xiu/Notes/C++ Design Patterns.md

 ### Factory

-A utility class that creates an instance of class from a family of derived classes.
+A utility class that creates an instance of a class from a family of derived classes.

 ### Abstract Factory